idc9/law-net/README.md

 - opinion texts come from CL
 - some case metadata (jurisdiction, data, judges) comes from CL
 - additional case meta data comes from SCDB
     - for `issueArea` we have coded Missing as 0.
-Only SCOTUS cases can have issueArea
+Only SCOTUS cases can have issueArea.

 - we identify cases by their CourtListener **opinion** id
     - CL opinion ids and cluster ids are **not** necessarily the same.
 One cluster can have many opinions.